 How are electricity tariffs calculated?

-All SSE Airtricity Business Energy electricity customers are charged based on their kilowatt hour (kWh) consumption, as well as a daily standing charge.
+All SSE Airtricity Energy Solutions electricity customers are charged based on their kilowatt hour (kWh) consumption, as well as a daily standing charge.
 These tariffs are made up of the elements listed below, with Value Added Tax (VAT) and the Government-mandated Public Service Obligation (PSO) Levy listed separately on customer invoices.
 Higher-usage customers (DUoS group DG6 or above based on the MIC) are also charged a pass-through ‘capacity element’ on their invoice to ensure availability of contracted maximum capacity.
 All tariffs vary based on a customer’s DUoS group and profile type as determined by ESB Networks.

 - Wholesale energy costs which relate to the cost of purchasing power over time to meet customer demand, which is subject to seasonality and relates to market conditions and forward commodities at the time of purchase